IDEA Public Schools to launch THRIVE center this school year

 HARLINGEN, Texas (ValleyCentral) — IDEA Public Schools aim to start the 2022-23 academic year with the opening of its THRIVE training center.

-With the school year beginning Monday, IDEA is kicking off its Teaching and Harnessing Real-World Independent and Vocational Excellence or THRIVE training center at the IDEA Toros College Preparatory.
+With the school year beginning Monday, IDEA is kicking off its Teaching and Harnessing Real-World Independent and Vocational Excellence (THRIVE) training center at the IDEA Toros College Preparatory.

-The IDEA Toros College Preparatory is for students 18 through 22 years old transitioning to college and has been ranked number 16th in the nation according to the Jay Mathews Challenge Index High School Rankings.
+The IDEA Toros College Preparatory, a school for students between 8th and 12th grade, serves as the home of their new THRIVE training center.
+THRIVE welcomes students ages 18 through 22 years old transitioning to college.

+IDEA Toros has been ranked number 16th in the nation according to the Jay Mathews Challenge Index High School Rankings.

 “The THRIVE training center aims to provide a natural environment to ensure students obtain the skills necessary to reach greater levels of independence, inspire personal growth, and development to foster a sense of mastery and accomplishment,” a news release from IDEA stated.